 6. Do you think the difference between being a stay-at-home mom or a mother with a career outside the home still creates barriers between women?
 Do you think if women show too much passion for their work they can be perceived as less motherly?

 7. When Elizabeth is in high school, she concludes, “Smile, and the world likes you more.”
 Do you think that is true?

-8. Elizabeth did not start out as a socially dexterous person likely to be the hub and social glue of a neighborhood mom’s group.
-At what point (or points) in her life did she make the conscious transition from loner to joiner?
-Have you ever done something like this?
+8. Elizabeth did not start out as a socially dexterous person likely to be the hub of a neighborhood mom’s group.
+To what extent do you think people can reinvent themselves from introvert to an extrovert?